WouterBant/GEVit-DL2-Project/Blogpost.md

 Worked mostly on inspecting and visualizing the GE-ViT inner workings.
 Implemented code for most model interpretability figures and wrote the section on GE-VIT's equivariant positional embedding.

 Jasper Eppink:
 Contributed mainly to the writing of the blogpost.
-Has written the introduction and the weaknesses.
+Has written the introduction, the recap, and the weaknesses.
 Also aided with thinking about the programming challenges and the novelties that we wanted to research.
+Lastly, he was responsible for some visualizations regarding the effect of equivariance

 Clio Feng:
-Worked mostly on researching and proving the equivariant and invariant properties of the post hoc methods.
-Contributed to the overall writing of the blogpost and wrote the section on GE-ViT architecture.
+Worked mostly on investigating similar and background research of the post hoc method to show equivariant and invariant.
+Wrote the section on post hoc and GE-ViT architecture.
 Implemented the code for training on MNIST and on a fraction of the dataset.
+Contributed to the overall writing of the blogpost.

 Floris Six Dijkstra:
 Came up with and implemented the method of downsizing the image with a GE-CNN.